mcaceresb/gmail-download/README.md

 There are two sets of options.
 First, Gmail options which are determined when you set up the [Gmail API](https://developers.google.com/gmail/api/quickstart/python)
-- email, your gmail account email.
+- `email`, your gmail account email.
-- secret, your secret API file.
+- `secret`, your secret API file.
-- appname, the app name you choose for this instance of the Gmail API.
+- `appname`, the app name you choose for this instance of the Gmail API.

 Then there are options that the program will assume as default when run.
 All these options can be changed when running the program, but